pavel-surinin/declarativejs/README.md

 ## INCASE

-Function `inCase` can be splitted in two parts:
+Function `inCase` can be contains two parts:

 1. `inCase` some condition is `true` (all condition are the same as in `is` assertion functions)